Premier League return date pushed back in wake of ongoing coronavirus outbreak | Goal.com

-Premier League return date pushed back in wake of ongoing coronavirus outbreak

-After previously targeting a May return, the Premier League announced on Friday that play will not resume by that date as matches remain suspended indefinitely.
+After previously targeting a return on April 30, the Premier League announced on Friday that play will not resume by that date and matches remain suspended indefinitely.

-The Premier League originally announced the suspension on March 13 following Arsenal's announcement that Mikel Arteta had tested positive for the illness.
+The Premier League originally announced their suspension on March 13 following Arsenal's announcement that manager Mikel Arteta had tested positive for the illness.

 "It was acknowledged that the Premier League will not resume at the beginning of May – and that the 2019/20 season will only return when it is safe and appropriate to do so," the league announced.